juancumbeq/platzi-react-with-vite-tailwind/README.md

 };
 ```

-As the global state is updated with the produdct data using the card component function, now that data is available to be consumed by the product detail component.
+As the global state is updated with the product data using the Card component function, that data is now available to be consumed by the Product Details component.

 Product Detail: